GoswamiAbhinav/GoswamiAbhinav/README.md

 2. **Bachelor Of Engineering Project - Wireless Power Transfer (2019)**

 This project was to perform a wireless transfer power from one source to another electromagnetically using a multi-wound copper coil.
-The main goal was to make better efficiency compared to the wireless transfer happening at the time and since this was 2010, wireless transfer was not that well achieved , however we had made a much efficient project and that was applauded for in the whole department.
+The main goal was to make better efficiency compared to the wireless transfer happening at the time and since this was 2010, wireless transfer was not that well achieved , however we had made a much efficient project which was applauded for in the whole department.

 ![image](https://github.com/user-attachments/assets/2234a45b-3125-4281-9477-05d2d4e6f8d6)